DenisYurkov/unity-rect-app/README.md

 # unity-rest-api
-Unity Rest APi Application that I made at the university on the subject of Advanced Object-Oriented Programming.
+Unity Rest API Application that I made at the university on the subject of Advanced Object-Oriented Programming.